mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 data in simple text files that can be viewed with standard unix tools.
 (Note most RDBMS systems hide data behind the API like MongoDB does and the data are stored in some binary set of files accessible only through a server.)
 Antelope uses the CSS3.0 schema.
-One of way pandas can be used with MsPASS is to import CSS3.0 tables.
-With Antelope files that is easily done with the `read_fsf` function in pandas.
-The following illustrates an alternative way to create a `site` collection from an Antelope "site" table.
+One of the way pandas can be used with MsPASS is to import CSS3.0 tables.
+With Antelope files that can be done with the `read_fsf` function in pandas.
+The following illustrates an alternative way to create a `site` collection from an Antelope `site` table.

 .. code-block:: python